So, you want to kill every mob at a single blow? But, don’t know how?

 The easiest way to kill mobs in Minecraft is by using the kill command.
 The command depends on whether you want to kill all players, kill the nearest player, kill any random player, or kill the player running the command.

-On the contrary, if you want to kill the mobs in the hard way, grab your diamond sword and kill them one by one.
+On the contrary, if you want to kill the mobs a hard way, grab your diamond sword and kill them one by one.

 Minecraft /kill command – Complete List